Explore the beauty of gardening in small spaces with us!

 The container you choose can significantly impact the health of your succulents.
 Proper container selection ensures adequate drainage and supports healthy root development.

 • Drainage: Succulents are prone to root rot if their roots sit in stagnant water.
 Therefore, it’s essential to select containers with drainage holes.
-This permits excess water to drain out and avoids the soil from becoming waterlogged.
+This prevents excess water from draining and the soil from becoming waterlogged.

 • If you have a container without drainage holes, consider drilling some yourself or using it as a decorative outer pot, placing a smaller pot with drainage inside it.

-• Size and Style: Opt for containers that are wide rather than deep.
+• Size and Style: Opt for wide rather than deep containers.
 Succulents generally have shallow root systems and thrive better in wide, shallow pots.
-This arrangement also makes it easier to manage the soil moisture.
+This arrangement also makes it easier to manage soil moisture.
 You can get creative with container options—consider using items like vintage teacups, glass jars, or even wooden crates for a unique touch.
 Just ensure that your chosen container has adequate drainage.

 Step 3: Use Well-Draining Soil